 - Once fully combined, pour into your oven proof tray.
-Bake for 30 minutes are until the the top layer has hardened and cracked.
+Bake for 30 minutes or until the the top layer has hardened and cracked.

 - Melt the white chocolate in a bowl over a pan of boiling water.
 At the same time, lightly crush your Mini Eggs in their bag with a rolling pin.

-- Drizzle the white chocolate over the cooling brownies and sprinkle over the Mini Eggs.
+- Drizzle the white chocolate over the cooled brownies and sprinkle over the Mini Eggs.